Who Needs One?

 The Division has the right to inspect the site periodically and when deemed necessary.
 Penalties for violations may reach to a maximum of $5,000 per day per violation.

-The Division of Water Supply, Dams Section is responsible for protecting the public from dam failures through its inspection and permitting system.
+The Division of Water Resources, Dams Section is responsible for protecting the public from dam failures through its inspection and permitting system.

-Applicants may obtain applications and information from the Division of Water Supply.
+Applicants may obtain applications and information from the Division of Water Resources.
 New applicants who need more than one permit can contact their regional Environmental Coordinator for further assistance.